sakaki-/archlinux-on-b3/README.md

 For more information about Arch Linux setup, see the official [Beginners' Guide](https://wiki.archlinux.org/index.php/beginners'_guide).
 Useful notes about system maintenance on Arch Linux are also available [here](https://wiki.archlinux.org/index.php/System_maintenance).

+Some further information may also be found on this project's (open) [wiki](https://github.com/sakaki-/archlinux-on-b3/wiki): please feel free to edit or contribute articles of your own!

 ## Feedback Welcome!

 If you have any problems, questions or comments regarding this project, feel free to drop me a line! (sakaki@deciban.com)